Shenandoah Mountain: Save our Wild Heritage!

 Shenandoah Mountain National Scenic Area - 90,000 acres of GWNF land from Rt.
 33 to Rt.
 250 (Augusta, Rockingham, and Highland Counties) with four embedded Wilderness areas:

-Friends of Shenandoah Mountain is a group of local citizens, businesses, faith groups, wilderness advocates, mountain bikers, hikers, hunters, and other forest users who are working to protect the wild heritage of Shenandoah Mountain for future generations.
+Friends of Shenandoah Mountain is a working coalition of local citizens, businesses, faith groups, wilderness advocates, mountain bikers, hikers, hunters, and other forest users who are working to protect the wild heritage of Shenandoah Mountain for future generations.